JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7901 days**.

-And here is a just a random fact -  **In the United States, 8.5 million cosmetic surgical and non-surgical procedures were done in the year 2001**.
+And here is a just a random fact -  **A seven year old boy was the first person to survive the Horeshoe Falls (Niagara Falls) in just a life jacket**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)